 - Reasoning questions - reasoning questions allow you to assess mastery for each unit.

 - Mental/oral starters - starters facilitate the practice of skills required for the day's lesson or those not being revisited for a while when using a blocked curriculum.

 - Extra support - small-group activities for children working well below ARE can be run by a TA or another adult later the same day or at another time.

 All the above materials are provided for each year group.
-Autumn Term is currently available on Hamilton's website and will be complete by the end of June, while Spring and Summer Terms will appear over the next few months.
+Autumn Term is currently available on Hamilton's website, and Spring Term is on its way (with Years 2 and 5 already complete).
+Summer Term will appear over the next few months.
 We shall be doing mixed-age plans as soon as the single age blocks and units are all available.

 The length of the blocks is fully flexible.
 Each teacher can select the appropriate number of units to match the amount and distribution of time spent on any one block to their class requirements.